Associate Professor Michael Cameron

 Phone: +64 7 858 5082

-Dr Michael Cameron is an associate professor in economics.
-He is also a research fellow in the National Institute of Demographic and Economic Analysis (NIDEA), and a research associate of the National Centre for Social and Economic Modelling (NATSEM) at the University of Canberra.
+Dr Michael Cameron is an Associate Professor in Economics.
+He is also a Research Fellow in the National Institute of Demographic and Economic Analysis (NIDEA).
 He was a PGDA Visiting Fellow at the Harvard T.H.
 Chan School of Public Health at Harvard University from 2015-16.

 Dr Cameron gained his PhD from the University of Waikato in 2007, with a thesis titled "The Relationship between Poverty and HIV/AIDS in Rural Thailand".
-His current research interests include population, health and development issues (including the social impacts of liquor outlet density, the economics of communicable diseases especially HIV/AIDS, health applications of non-market valuation, and health and development project monitoring and evaluation), population modelling and stochastic modelling, financial literacy and economics education.
+His current research interests include population, health and development issues (including the social impacts of alcohol outlet density, the measurement of population ageing, migration, health applications of non-market valuation and discrete choice modelling, and cost-effectiveness analysis of public health interventions), population modelling and stochastic modelling, financial literacy and economics education.

-Dr Cameron received Outstanding Teaching Awards from Waikato Management School in 2009 and 2013, along with a Staff Excellence Awards for Teaching from the University of Waikato in 2009 and 2013.
+Dr Cameron received Outstanding Teaching Awards from Waikato Management School in 2009, 2013, and 2018, along with Staff Excellence Awards for Teaching from the University of Waikato in 2009 and 2013.
 He was nominated for a National Tertiary Teaching Excellence Award in 2014.

 Follow his blog (Sex, Drugs and Economics) at http://sex-drugs-economics.blogspot.co.nz/